madscientist42/G15Interface/README.md

   presents a /dev/input event interface, we grab it for the duration of the interface instance being initialized and open to block junk actions we DO NOT WANT.
+- The G13 Thumbstick.
+Added joystick x/y parameters in an extension and re-name of the method call for getting input events out of the API.

 What doesn't work, at-all (Yet- it *IS* a WIP...):